10 tips for travelling through Asia

 9. Be a responsible and ethical traveller!

 While exploring this diverse continent, make sure you think twice before participating in a tourist activity or experience.
-Do your research and make sure you are using eco-friendlyy and ethical companies.
+Do your research and make sure you are using eco-friendly and ethical companies.
 A lot of companies, elephant camps, and zoos or parks are simply there for your tourist dollar and don’t often have the animals wellbeing in mind!

 10. Get Insurance

-A given maybe, but make sure you look into your policy and make sure it includes things like scooter and the more adventurous things!
+A given maybe, but make sure you look into your policy and make sure it includes things like a scooter and the more adventurous things!

 We highly recommend World Nomads for backpackers or if you are planning on being adventurous.
 I also can recommend Insureandgo.